Arksine/moonraker/docs/configuration.md

     semantic version format, `vX.Y.Z`, where X, Y, and Z are all unsigned integer values.
 For example, a repos first tag might be `v0.0.1`.

-    Moonraker can still update repos without tags, however as of 2/8/2023 the common front ends disable update controls when version information is not reported by Moonraker.
+    Moonraker can update repos without tags, however front ends may disable update controls when version information is not reported by Moonraker.

 ```ini
 # moonraker.conf